pelayomendez/ofxXMPP/README.md

 Issues:

-- If user name and password are incorrect the app dosen´t die nicely.
+- If user name and password are incorrect the app doesn´t die nicely.